PSY 100 Introduction to Psychology 3 SH

 PSY 352 Cognitive Neuroscience 3 SH

-PSY 392 Substance Abuse Counseling: Assessment and Counseling 4 SH
+PSY 392 Substance Use Counseling: Assessment and Counseling 4 SH

 This course provides four hours of academic credit and is divided into four equal parts.
 The first two parts concern the assessment of substance abuse and treatment planning.
 This will include: reviews of the prevalence and etiology of substance abuse, the assessment of substance abuse by interviews and psychometric instruments, individual differences among substance abusers, comorbidity, the determination of the level of care necessary for substance abusers, and assessments of patients’ readiness to change.
 The third and fourth parts will address these issues in assessment and treatment planning with adolescents and children, and ethnic minorities.
 Alternate spring semesters.
 Prerequisite: PSY 100 and PSY 202.
-General Education: Psychology; Competency: HW.
+Competency: Health & Wellness.

-PSY 393 Substance Abuse Counseling: Drugs and Behavior 4 SH
+PSY 393 Substance Use Counseling: Drugs & Behavior 4 SH

-PSY 394 Substance Abuse Counseling: Counseling Techniques 4 SH
+PSY 394 Substance Use Counseling: Counseling Techniques 4 SH

 The topic of this course will be counseling substance abusers.
 The theories and techniques of the major schools of individual and group counseling and psychotherapy with substance abusers will be studied.
 Empirical research comparing the effectiveness of these schools of counseling and psychotherapy will be evaluated.
 The counselor’s role in supporting the 12-step fellowships of Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), and in preventing and managing relapse will be considered.
 Counseling issues with women, ethnic minorities, adolescents and children, and HIV/AIDS patients will be evaluated.
 Students will demonstrate an understanding of how to implement treatment plans in individual and group counseling.
 Alternate spring semesters.
 Prerequisite: PSY 100 and PSY 202.
-General Education: Psychology; Competency: HW.
+Competency: Health & Wellness.

-PSY 395 Substance Abuse Counseling: Applied Counseling 4 SH
+PSY 395 Substance Use Counseling: Applied Individual and Group Counseling 4 SH

 PSY 412 Advanced Developmental Psychology 3 SH